cdayw/COSC/NETWORKING/NetworkFundamentals.md

         0x8892 - PROFINET Protoc

 Data / Payload (46-1500 bytes)
-    Consists of the encapsulated upper layer headers and data payload which may be 46-1500 bytes.
+    Consists of the encapsulated upper  headers and data payload which may be 46-1500 bytes.

 FCS/CRC (Frame Check Sequence / Cyclical Redundancy Check) (4 bytes)
 ```